You are here

 Mock Exams & Past Papers

-Past exam papers are a good source of revision material and can be supplied by your teacher or accessed on-line via the intranet
+Past exam papers are a good source of revision material and can be found in many of the subject area sections of Revision World.

 It is vital that you look at past papers and familiarise yourself with the type and number of questions, timing, allocation of marks etc.